 The only way to cope with bad questions and ambiguity is to embrace doubt as a virtue.
 “It’s in doubting that we grow,” says the philosopher.
-But doubt is not a stepping stone to growth.
+But doubt is not always a stepping stone to growth.
 Doubt is a door that leads to faith or unbelief.

 By sowing uncertainty the religious doubt-dealer can capture a market in which to push his faithless goods.
 And by promoting doubt the philosopher can stay in the business of inventing and trading ideas, even ideas about God and his grace.

-Doubts are a fact of our uncertain lives, but doubt should never define your life.
+Doubts are a fact of life, but doubt should never define your life.
 Doubt will take you out of the game, kill your dreams, and crush your creativity.

 Choosing to live in a place of doubt is like spending your life at the airport.
 You may be packed and ready to fly but you won’t go anywhere.
 God gives us grace to conquer doubts and rise above our circumstances.
 His grace will help you soar in life, but only if you believe it.

 It’s the same with your relationship with God.
 His love and your doubt cannot coexist.
 Either you will walk through the door of doubt into the resting place of trust, or you will keep the door closed, like an unbeliever.
 I’m not saying you will lose your salvation – your faith in Christ may fail but he remains faithful.
-Yet there are still consequences for Christians who stray.
+Yet there are still consequences for straying.

 One step back to faith

 Ask questions that go nowhere, cultivate an appetite for ambiguity, and glorify doubt, and you will surely erode the confidence on which you once stood.
-If this describes your life, let me tell you – no, let me remind you – about Jesus, who is the Answer behind every good question, the Conviction that settles all ambiguity, and the Certainty to end all doubts.
-Jesus is still the Good News!
+If this describes your life, allow me to remind you about Jesus.
+Jesus is the Answer behind every good question, the Conviction that settles all ambiguity, and the Certainty to end all doubts.